Albert481/DSAI_Project/README.md

 <br/>

-**What factors would affect the outcome of a League of Legends match?
-Predict the outcome of a game based on in-game values at the 10-minute mark?**
+**What should we do in the early game to maximize our chances of winning?**

 ---
 <br />